The Morning Briefing: Fly Me to the Moon — Elon Musk Says, 'YES!'

 Those of us who grew up with The Jetsons and thought we would all have sweet ride hover cars by now have often wondered why a lot more Moon stuff didn't happen after we, you know, went to the Moon six times in three-and-a-half years.
 I don't have a science background, but I do have years of experience studying, dealing with, and writing about the federal bureaucracy in the United States.
 Let's just say that the National Aeronautics and Space Administration (NASA) doesn't always shine.

-To the lay space exploration enthusiasts like me, a lot of what NASA did after the Apollo 17 mission felt like backwards steps.
+To the lay space exploration enthusiasts like me, a lot of what NASA did after the Apollo 17 mission felt like backward steps.
 The sclerotic NASA bureaucratic structure was responsible for both the Challenger and Columbia space shuttle disasters.
-NASA's recent focus on getting a manned mission back to the moon almost 60 years after that was first accomplished has a sort of Groundhog Day feel to it.
+NASA's recent focus on getting a manned mission back to the moon, almost 60 years after that was first accomplished, has a sort of Groundhog Day feel to it.

 SpaceX isn't completely free of federal rules and regulations, and it uses NASA's launch facilities.
 The company isn't, however, bogged down by the kind of bureaucratic sludge that NASA is.
 On top of that, Elon Musk is also a visionary, and visionaries are always essential to the exploration of new frontiers.
 I don't doubt that SpaceX will one day get to and set up camp on the Red Planet — most likely before anyone else does.
 That is a real long-term goal, and I might miss out on that even if I live a very long time.
 I'd kinda like to see that brewery on Luna, though, and I think Musk could do it relatively quickly.
 Relative to what the government can pull off, that is.